 Cistus pulverulentus

 Hybrid of albidus and crispus with grey-green leaves.
-Hot pink flowers from Mai to July.
+Hot pink flowers with white dot in the middle.
 Forms a flat shrub of about 50 cm height and 125 cm width.
 Full sun or half shade.

 Cistus skanbergii

 Hybrid of monspeliensis and parviflorus.
-Light pink flowers in April and May, forms a round mound of 70 x 100 cm.
+Light pink flowers, forms a round mound of 70 x 100 cm.
 Full sun.

 Cistus lenis Grayswood Pink

 Hybrid of sintenisii and parviflorus.
 Grey-green leaves and low ground-covering habit of 25 x 100 cm.
-Light pink flowers from March until May.
-Hauteur : 20 à 30 cm.
-Sun of half shade.
+Two-toned pink flowers that are almost white at the center.
+Plant in sun or half shade.

 Cistus florentinus Tramontane